 Of course, just because you can take money out of a 401(k) plan early doesn’t mean you should.

-As we pointed out several years ago, there may be instances where a 401(k) loan makes sense.
+As we have pointed out in the past, there may be instances where a 401(k) loan makes sense.
 But in general, financial advisers frown on taking money out early.
 They often warn that doing so can rob you of years of potential compounding of savings in your account, leaving you poorer during retirement.

 Of course, it’s almost always better to find another way to get money if you need it right away.
-For more suggestions, check out “5 Genius Ways to Make $5,000 Fast.”
+For more suggestions, check out “9 Top-Paying Side Hustles Where You Could Earn More Than Full-Time Work.”